How to Apply

 - If English is not your first language, an official copy of your TOEFL score, or other evidence of competency in English is required.
 A MINIMUM TOEFL score of 580 (or 237) is required for the Faculty of Science.

 - Statement of interest in pursuing graduate studies.
-This is approximately one page telling why us you are interested in the field, what you want to accomplish in your studies, and any information you think would be of use to the reviewing committee.
-This statement (along with a current resume or CV) should be emailed to firstname.lastname@example.org.
+This is approximately one page telling us why you are interested in the field, what you want to accomplish in your studies, and any information you think would be of use to the reviewing committee.
+This statement (along with a current resume or CV) should be uploaded to your application at the time you apply.

 - Original documentation should be forwarded directly to Graduate Studies, Department of Kinesiology, McMaster University, 1280 Main Street West, Ivor Wynne Centre 219C, Hamilton, Ontario, L8S 4K1.